 Our shows start at 7:30 with a one-hour open mike set, followed by an intermission.
 The featured performer(s) start a single set at about 9:00.
 The set lasts 60 to 65 minutes, including the encore.
 We do not present opening acts.

 We reserve about five of our yearly concerts for Vermont musicians (part of our mission is to help keep our local music culture healthy).
 That leaves only five or six concerts a year for musicians from out of state.
-Since some of those concerts are performers we've had previously, there are only a few shows a year for new performers from out of state.
+Since some of those concerts are performers we've had previously, there are only two or three shows a year for new performers from out of state.
 We receive many submissions for our in-state slots as well.
-Even though you may be amazing, we may not have space in our schedule for you.
-We book only one season at a time; performers are chosen with the particular flow of the season in mind.
+Even though you may be an amazing performer, we may not have space in our schedule for you.
+Our season runs from September to July and we consider the flow of the season in choosing performers.

 Before submitting to RCCH, please take a look at our home page and at past and future performers to see if you would be a good fit for our coffeehouse.

-We try to respond to submissions in a timely fashion, but this is not always possible because we are all volunteers.
+We try to respond to submissions in a timely fashion, but because we are all volunteers with other obligations this is not always possible.

 The community house can seat about 120 people and has a top capacity of 170.
-There are no alcoholic beverages or smoking allowed in the community house.
-There is no "Green Room" at the community house (it was built quite some time ago), but a house belonging to one of the board members is less than half a mile away and is a place to relax, change, and often have dinner.
-We can also usually put up performers at the house of one of our community members.
+There are no alcoholic beverages or smoking allowed.
+There is no "Green Room", but a house belonging to one of the board members is less than half a mile away and is a place to relax, change, and often have dinner.
+We can also usually put up performers at a house of one of our community members.